To verify that an employee or potential employee can speak or write another language at the appropriate level, you should use valid language testing.

 It is important to identify the level of capability (e.g. native-fluent, nearly fluent, advanced, beginner, etc.) required to perform a particular job function.

 A call-center agent and an online Latin American sales representative both need to have high-level bilingual skills, but their respective jobs require distinct skills.
 There are no international standards for defining levels of language capability.
-Several countries have government-authorized definitions of “correct” language usage for the language in that country, but there is no agreement on standards outside specific countries or across languages.
+Several countries have government-authorized definitions of “correct” language used for the language in that country, but there is no agreement on standards outside specific countries or across languages.

 In the U.S. two organizations have set cross-language standards that apply to their specific needs: the Interagency Language Roundtable (ILR) standards for U.S. government use, and the American Council for the Teaching of Foreign Languages (ACTFL) for academic use.
 Also, there are specialized exams that test one or more types of language communication in one language only, such as the Test of English as a Foreign Language (TOEFL), and the Cambridge exam in the UK.